tk-notes/lucas-meier-blog/content/posts/2020/11/haskell-in-haskell-0/index.md

 # Why implement Haskell?

 If you pick a compiler book off the shelf, you're going to be starting from an imperative language.
 You'll go from something like C, and then end up with some kind of machine code.

 Ironically, C will be the ending point of our journey, where we'll hand off our work to some other compiler.

 ## High Level languages

 This book will focus on a much higher level of abstraction, instead of worrying about the intricacies of code generation.
-Don't get me wrong, this *is* an interesting topic, but turning imperative languages into good machine code is a much better studied topic, and has much better books written about it than I ever could.
+Don't get me wrong, this *is* an interesting topic, but also a *well studied* topic.
+There are much better books written about this than this series ever will be.

-Our main focus will instead be on working with a higher level language, slowly peeling off the functional bits until we can get to an imperative language, and make use of the existing infrastructure for getting down to the machine level.
+Our main focus will instead be on working with a higher level language, slowly peeling off the functional bits until we can get to an imperative language, and make use of existing infrastructure for getting to the machine level from there.

-This allows us to spend more time on practical issues of transforming a realistic language, although in very simple ways, as opposed to working with an example language, transformed in difficult ways.
+This allows us to spend more time on the practical issues of a realistic language, as opposed to working with a more trivial language, transformed in difficult ways.
 The problems you encounter when transforming imperative code to machine code can be quite tricky, and are quite a bit different from what you encounter when working with a high level language.